ajkiplagat/salaryPredictionPortfolio/README.md

 Variables:

-1. JobID: Unique identifier for each posting
+1. JobId: Unique identifier for each posting
 2. companyID
 3. jobType
 4. degree